 Best Decorative: Microplush Electric Throw Blanket - Biddeford Blanket

 Electric blankets aren't always the prettiest item to look at — especially if you want to leave it out in your living space.
-This model from Biddeford Blanket comes in eight colors and styles (including two plaids and an Ikat) so it will look pretty wherever it rests in your home.
+This model from Biddeford Blanket comes in 10 different colors and styles (including two plaids and an Ikat) so it will look pretty wherever it rests in your home.
 It has six settings to get the temperature just right and an auto shutoff feature for when a deep slumber strikes.

 Looking for other decorative options?
 Take a peek at our list of the best throw blankets on the market now.